port-labs/port-docs/docs/tutorials/relation-basics.md

 When updating a Relation, it is only possible to update the `title`, `required` and `many` keys.

 :::caution
+A few points to consider when updating an existing Relation:

-When making a request to update a relation, if you try to change the identifier of a Relation, it will effectively delete the old Relation and create a new one under the new identifier
+- If you try to change the identifier of a Relation, it will effectively delete the old Relation and create a new one under the new identifier;
+- If there are Entities that are already Entities connected using the Relation, changing the identifier will fail with an error message;
+- If an existing Relation is defined `many = true` and there are multiple connected Entities in the Relation array, trying to update the Relation to `many = false` will fail.

 :::

 Just like before, you can update a Relation from the UI or from the API.